Deadline: March 1, 2017

 In 2015-2016, we aim to approve:

 Brownfields: Grants are not available for capital projects in the brownfields sector.
-There is no specified loan limit for capital projects in this sector, but we reserve the right to adjust the maximum loan per project.
+There is no specified loan limit for these capital projects, but we reserve the right to adjust the maximum loan per project.

 Competitive lending rates